 - BetMGM — First Bet Offer up to $1,500 (largest dollar amount but split into 5 bonus-bet increments)

-- DraftKings — Wager $5, Get $150 (smallest but instantly credited and risk-free)
+- DraftKings — Bet $5, Get $100 in Bonus Bets (smallest but credited instantly, no winning first bet required)

 By app quality